allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 * adapters are either external interfaces of your application or bridges to the outside world, they translate the interfaces of external systems to the interfaces exposed or required by the domain;
-* ports allow plugging the adapters into the core domain, they represent the requirements of the application core, preventing implementation details from leaking into the domain;
+* ports allow plugging in the adapters into the core domain, they represent the requirements of the application core, preventing implementation details from leaking into the domain;